 Elective rotations are designed to suit the individual needs and interests of the resident and exist for all subspecialty areas of practice.
 The residents will also be members of the Pharmacy and Therapeutics (P&T) Committee, and will have the opportunity to participate on several other medication-related hospital committees.
 Teaching experiences, including both didactic and clinical instruction, are gained through interaction with medical and pharmacy students, pediatric residents and hospital staff.

-Licensure: Obtaining Missouri licensure is required before beginning the residency.
+Licensure: Obtaining Missouri Pharmacist licensure is required within 90-days of beginning the residency.

 Distribution: The staffing requirement for the PGY1 residency is 224 hours.
 Residents will not be pulled from rotations to fill in for others.
 Extra shifts may be available for the residents to pick-up at pharmacist's salary.